Things to see & do

 Our gardens and countryside places are bursting with the best bits of spring.

-Add some spring colour to your day.
+So why not add some spring colour to your day?

 Check below to see what's in bloom near you.

 An exhibition of Lyons Teashop Lithographs, from 2 May - 5 July.

 In the art gallery at Mottisfont, Hampshire, you can see an exhibition of 1940s and 1950s lithographs.
 They were commissioned by J Lyons & Co from leading artists of the day, to brighten up their teashops in the difficult years following the end of the Second World War.